dominik-stumpf/portfolio/static/weblogs-md/2F03czpw.md

 > "Everything is a component: Use existing components in your MDX and import other MDX files as components"

-**2. Argument:** Debatable advantage, since the same can be done with JSX without the problems of argument 1.
+**2. Argument:** Debatable advantage, since the same can be done with JSX without the problems of the first argument.

 > "Customizable: Decide which component is rendered for each markdown construct `({h1: MyHeading})`"